andgrande/igbr_Frontend_ReactJS/README.md

     [ ] Modal Class Date Details
         [ ] List students
-        [ ] Should be able to update presence and homework
+        [ ] Should be able to update presence and homework [ ] Should be able to update class status

 > Students
 [ ] Create student